geek0x23/ZoxeTweaks/README.md

   2. **Fix WoW's absolutely busted scaling at 1440p.**  To get pixel-perfect WeakAuras, Atrocity's UI sets the global UI scale to a very small number.
 As a side effect, all of the default Blizzard frames become very small.
 This repo contains a small addon that manually scales individual frames **without** scaling `UIParent`.
 This is intentional so I don't break the pixel-perfect scaling for WeakAuras.
 There's probably a more elegant way to do this, so if you have ideas please share!
   3. **Support ultrawide gaming at 3440 x 1440.**  I have a bunch of settings that I like to tweak for all the various addons included with AtrocityUI (plus Shadow & Light).
 I got tired of doing it manually, so I wrote a script.

-This is a personal setup for me.
-I'm not placing this on any addon sites (CurseForge, etc).
-This is just me sharing my code with folks that asked me nicely on Atrocity's discord server.
-YMMV, use at your own risk, and all that stuff.

 I have not completely scaled every frame in the game.
 I've just been scaling them as I encounter them.
 I will update this code as I encounter more.

 ## Installation